Last Updated on

 2. If you suffer from allergies, the Cavachon has got the fur that fights back

 Who said allergies should stop you from enjoying the companionship of a dog?
 There are a number of breeds that have low shed, hypoallergenic fur, and the Cavachon is one of them.
+(Cavalier King Charles Spaniel mixes often don’t shed a lot of fur.
+Take the Beaglier, for instance.)

 In fact, it got quite lucky with inheriting handsome locks from both of its parents.
 These characteristics make it easy to control sneeze-inducing dander.